Photo above: San Marzano tomatoes, perfect for dehydrating tomatoes in halves.

 If noticeable moisture remains in the tomato halves after sixteen hours, consider cutting them into smaller pieces, and continue drying for another hour or two.

-Photo above: Dehydrated tomato halves on left; cut into smaller pieces on right.
+Photo: Dehydrated tomato halves on left; cut into smaller pieces on right.

 The easiest way to cut the dried tomato halves into smaller pieces is with scissors.